ikeshou/TinyCLisp/README.md

 To run an interpreter, type
 > python3 TinyLisp.py [--debug] [--prompt "prompt message here"]

-To execute your common lisp all in once, type
+To execute your common lisp code all in once, type
 > python3 TinyLisp.py [--file "your subset of Common Lisp file here"]

 To see help, type